 But when we think about hormonal acne and underlying male sex hormone excess, blood testing can be good, but it doesn’t always pick up the imbalance.
 Unless the imbalance is really severe, as we see in Figure 3.

-In these results you can see the testosterone, the free androgen index (which is measure of active male sex hormones) and the free testosterone (which is the active testosterone, as opposed to the total testosterone) are all high.
+In these results you can see the testosterone, the free androgen index (which is a measure of active male sex hormones) and the free testosterone (which is the active testosterone, as opposed to the total testosterone) are all high.
 At least three times higher than they should be.
-This indicates this woman has a lot of male sex hormone floating around her body and it is the number one reason why she had hormonal acne.
+This indicates this woman has a lot of male sex hormones floating around her body and it is the number one reason why she had hormonal acne.

 So, blood testing is great for picking up these really big imbalances, but, as we’ll go through a bit later on, if the balance is much more subtle, blood testing often doesn’t pick the imbalance up.

 Besides identifying profound sex hormone imbalances blood testing is also great for checking important vitamin and mineral levels.

 In Figure 4 we’ve got iron.
 The reason you need to check your iron levels is to make sure you don’t have iron deficiency anaemia (not enough iron in the blood stream).
 On this test, the iron is pretty much okay.
 We’ve got 12.4 and 19.7, the range is 5 to 30 so these two results are sitting well within those.
 So the iron in the blood test is pretty good.

 The other marker we’re looking at in iron studies is Ferritin.
 Ferritin is your stored iron, whereas Iron is the level of iron in the blood.
 Here the Ferritin has been sitting at the low end for a while, 36, then down to 15.
 The range is 15 to 200, so this indicates there’s not much iron in reserve.